thiagokokada/twenty-twenty-twenty/README.md

 - `cgo`: [CGO](https://pkg.go.dev/cmd/cgo) is necessary for some features in some platforms.
 It is required for `darwin`, not used in `windows`, and enables/disables sound support in `linux` (and other *nix systems)
+- `nosound`: disable sound support.
 - `nosystray`: disable system tray support.
-Not supported in `darwin`

 ## Credits